- GDP (PPP):

 Luxembourg is one of the world’s wealthiest countries.
-It has one of the eurozone’s highest current account surpluses as a share of GDP, maintains a healthy budgetary position, and has the region’s lowest level of public debt.
+It has one of the eurozone’s highest current-account surpluses as a share of GDP, maintains a healthy budgetary position, and has the region’s lowest level of public debt.
 Economic competitiveness is sustained by the solid institutional foundations of an open-market system.
 The judiciary, independent and free of corruption, protects property rights and upholds the rule of law.
 High levels of regulatory transparency and efficiency encourage entrepreneurial activity.
 The government is seeking to enhance the country’s status as an international financial center in 2019.

 A founding member of the European Union in 1957 and of the eurozone in 1999, the small Grand Duchy of Luxembourg continues to promote European integration.
 Democratic Party Prime Minister Xavier Bettel’s three-party left-leaning coalition barely held on to power in October 2018 elections.
 Luxembourgers enjoy high levels of prosperity, although the global economic crisis provoked the first recession in 60 years in 2009.
 Growth is strong, and unemployment remains below the EU average.
 During the 20th century, Luxembourg evolved into a mixed manufacturing and services economy with strong financial services.
 With its low energy costs, reliable electricity grid, and stable governance, the country is attracting interest as a hub for the new information economy of the 21st century.